What is Aviane?

 How should I take Aviane?

 Take Aviane exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Take one pill every day, no more than 24 hours apart.
 When the pills run out, start a new pack the following day.
 You may get pregnant if you do not take one pill daily.
 Get your prescription refilled before you run out of pills completely.